drslump/Spec-PHP/README.md

 # Spec for PHP

 Spec for PHP is a tool to implement Behaviour-Driven Development specification files.
-It's inpired on [RSpec](http://relishapp.com/rspec) from the Ruby world.
+It's inspired on [RSpec](http://relishapp.com/rspec) from the Ruby world.

 It builds on top of [PHPUnit](http://www.phpunit.de) and [Hamcrest](http://code.google.com/p/hamcrest/) projects to offer mature and solid functionality and borrow the current